ajaysdinesh/ajaysdinesh.github.io/README.md

 Welcome.

-This is the first project I am working on after going through a lot of content online and forgetting them all.
-The plan is to make a portfolio of my life.
-I will be starting small for obvious reasons.
+This is the backend of my personal portfolio website.
+Professional use only.